Policy & Orientation

 Office Assistants provide support with general office duties, such as filing or answering phones and complete special projects as needed.

-Community Awareness and Development Associates help the Shelter Development Manager plan and coordinate special events that raise much needed funds for animal care, comfort and shelter.
+Event Committee Associates help the Shelter Development Manager plan and coordinate special events that raise much needed funds for animal care, comfort and shelter.
+Event Associates assist staff and other volunteers at special events.